raphaelameaume/fragment/docs/guide/hot-shader-replacement.md

 	renderer.render(scene, camera);
 };
 ```

-> ⚠️ If you use your own `Renderer` instance, `fragment` will not be able to retrieve the materials that needs an update before rendering.
+### With `rendering="p5-webgl"`

+Shader updates are intercepted and applied dynamically by replacing vertex and fragment source code in the p5 instance.
+Uniforms, attributes, and samplers are reset to ensure the shader recompiles correctly.
+Errors in shader compilation are cleared automatically before applying updates, preventing runtime issues.

 ### With `rendering="fragment"`

-The single WebGLProgram displayed is recompiled on the fly.
+The single WebGL program displayed by Fragment is recompiled on the fly when the shader file changes.

-## How to disable it?
+## Disabling hot shader replacement

-A `// @fragment-nohsr` at the top of the file will disable Hot Shader Replacement and triggers a sketch reload instead when shader changes.
+Adding `// @fragment-nohsr` at the top of a shader file disables hot shader replacement.
+Shader changes will then trigger a full sketch reload instead of an on-the-fly update.